swissi2000/ProbeApp-Test/docs/TripMap.md

 ![](/images/pa167.png)

 * Center white area.
 This represents the gauge bore.
-Note that the dimension of the bore is not proportional in size compared to the blue pre-travel and the green trip bandwidth.
+Note that the dimension of the bore is not proportional in size compared to the blue pre-trip-travel and the green trip bandwidth.

 * Blue Pre-Trip-Travel Bandwidth.
 This marks the shortest distance the touch probe tip will overtravel the bore before a trip signal is recognized by the control.
-In this example, the minimum pre-travel distance is 0.037mm.
+In this example, the minimum pre-trip-travel distance is 0.037mm.

 * Green Trip-Bandwidth.
 This area marks the bandwidth from the shortest to the longest distance from the bore center before a trip signal was recorded.
 In this example, the variance between the shortest and longest measurement is 0.04mm.
 This variance cannot be compensated for with a probe calibration process.
 If you now just take the medium of the trip-bandwidth, the average probing accuracy cannot be better than 0.02mm.
 This can be slightly improved by using the average of all the pre-trip-travel measurements rather than just the medium of the error.